andrewtavis/pltviz/README.md

 [//]: # "The '-' after the section links is needed to make them work on GH (because of ↩s)" **Jump to:**<a id="jumpto"></a> [plot](#plot-) • [To-Do](#to-do-)

 **stdviz** is a Python package for standardized visualization.
-Advanced, routine and novel plotting approaches are formatted to allow for easy variation while providing quick and exact results.
-Coloration functions are also included for exact colors across plots and to assure that all functions can be ran with color hexes.
+Routine plotting approaches are formatted to allow for easy variation while providing quick and exact results.
+Coloration functions are also included for precise colors across plots and to assure that all functions can be ran with color hexes.

 # Installation via PyPi
 ```bash